hagnernils/ldgv/article.md

 ```haskell
         performEvent_ $ (\s -> liftJSM $ setSrc s) <$> (fmap lookupExample $ _dropdown_change d)
 ```
-When our interpretation button is pressed, we create an event `srcText` that contains the source text (again fetching it from the textbox through a javascript evaluation).
+When the interpretation button is pressed, we create an event `e`.
+A constant function fetches the source text from the textbox through a javascript evaluation and maps over `e`, so `srcText :: Event Text` contains the text inside the source textarea upon button click.
 ```haskell
         -- interpretation button
         (b, _) <- elAttr' "button" ("id" =: "bInterpret") $ text "Interpret"